Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Introduction

 Within the SHM framework, such behavior can be interpreted in terms of canonical suppression and its gradual reduction with increasing system size~\cite{Tounsi2003}.
 In small systems, exact conservation of quantum numbers, particularly strangeness, leads to a suppression of strange hadron production relative to the grand canonical limit.
 As the effective system size increases, this suppression weakens, and the system approaches chemical equilibrium.
 Deviations from full equilibration are often parametrized by the strangeness saturation factor $\gamma_S$, with $\gamma_S < 1$ indicating incomplete equilibration~\cite{Becattini2006}.

-Several phenomenological studies have explored thermal model descriptions of particle production in small systems using both canonical and grand canonical approaches~\cite{Becattini2006,Andronic2018}.
+Several phenomenological studies have explored thermal model descriptions of particle production in small systems using both canonical and grand canonical approaches~\cite{Becattini2006,Andronic2018,Andronic2011,Cleymans1998}.
 While these studies demonstrate that thermal models can reproduce many features of the data, important open questions remain.
 In particular, it is not yet fully established whether a consistent set of thermal parameters can simultaneously describe hadron yields across different multiplicity classes within a single framework.
 Moreover, the sensitivity of thermal fits to the choice of hadron species, especially the relative role of multi-strange baryons and hidden-strangeness mesons, has not been systematically addressed.
+In the present work, the thermal analysis is performed within the grand-canonical ensemble with vanishing chemical potentials as a baseline phenomenological framework; it should therefore be viewed as a controlled reference description rather than a substitute for a dedicated canonical or strangeness-canonical treatment, especially in the lowest multiplicity classes.

 Another aspect that deserves careful investigation is the behavior of derived thermodynamic quantities such as the energy density $\varepsilon$ and the average energy per particle $E/N$.
 In heavy-ion collisions, the approximate constancy of $E/N \approx 1$ GeV has been proposed as an empirical chemical freeze-out criterion~\cite{Cleymans1998,Cleymans2006}.
 Whether similar scaling behavior emerges in small systems, and how it correlates with the evolution of thermal parameters, provides additional insight into the degree of equilibration achieved.